mehulagg/gitlab/doc/ssh/README.md

 ```

 Public SSH keys need to be unique to GitLab, as they bind to your account.
-Your SSH key is the only identifier you've when pushing code via SSH,
+Your SSH key is the only identifier you have when pushing code via SSH,
 that's why it needs to uniquely map to a single user.

 ## Per-repository SSH keys